 The private manager assessment is a set of questions that appears in the manager reviews of Best-Self Review® cycles.
-In this section of the manager review, managers answer future-focused questions about their direct reports, the answers to which are only visible to the manager themselves, review administrators, and contributors in calibration sessions (if applicable).
+In this section of the manager review, managers answer future-focused questions about their direct reports.

 As a review administrator, you have the ability to run reports on how managers answer the private manager assessment questions so you can better understand performance across your company.
 When combined with Objectives, Competencies, and Company values, this information can be valuable for holistically understanding performance for each person in your company.

 Private manager assessments can be edited by reviewers/managers up until the results are finalized.
 If calibrations are included in the cycle, submitted private manager assessment answers are editable up until the manager reviews due date has passed.
 After which, calibration sessions (if applicable) will begin and all changes will come as a result of the calibration sessions.
 Keep these two things in mind when pulling reporting as answers may change from when you first pull a report vs when the cycle has ended and ready to be locked.

 1. Click on Best-Self Review® in the left navigation of 15Five.

 2. Click on the name of the review cycle you wish to view.
 (You can also click on the three dots to the right of the cycle name, and then View review cycle.)